rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 When they heard this they were enraged and were crying out, Great is Artemis of the Ephesians! ^1928

-So the city was filled with the confusion, and they rushed together into the theater, dragging with them Gaius and Aristarchus, Macedonians who were Paul’s companions in travel. ^1929
+So the city was filled with the confusion, and they rushed together into the theater, dragging with them Gaius and Aristarchus, Macedonians who were Paul's companions in travel. ^1929

 But when Paul wished to go in among the crowd, the disciples would not let him. ^1930